AI4SH/in-situ_data/README.md

 Laboratory spectrometry covers a larger spectral range, bridging from visible (VIS) via near infra-red (NIR) to mid-infrared (MIR) regions.
 Laboratory spectrometers also have higher spectral resolution and better precision.
 All samples collected within AI4SH were analysed with a a laboratory spectrometer at 0.5 nano-meter (nm) spectral resolution and covering the range 400 - 2500 nm (full VIS-NIR range).
 Soil attributes that can be estimated from the full VIS-NIR spectroscopy include for instance carbon, nitrogen and particle size distributions.

-Details on the spectroscopy methods and links to the source data are found in the [spectroscopy][spectroscopy] folder.
+Details on the spectroscopy methods and links to the source data are found in the [spectroscopy][spectroscopy] document page.

 ## Citizen scientist methods